-Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).

 POLS 1143 American Government 3 cr.
-Sem: F/S 3 Lec.
-Hrs./week

 Through the study of the framework of the U.S. Constitution, this course presents a study of basic principles of American government with emphasis placed on the organization, processes, and functions of the national government.